nsc-norway/covid-seq/README.md

 | `MIKInputCols` | Optional additional columns to include in the report.
 Key=Value pairs separated by semicolons. |

 If the sample name includes 'neg' / 'NEG' it is treated as a negative control by the report generator and QC plots.
 Same with 'pos' / 'POS', and positive control.

+It is required to have more than one sample passing the alignment QC (BOWTIE2_ALIGN) step.
+If you only have a single sample, you can disable the process NSC4FHI_NOISE_NEXTCLADE in `main.nf` by commenting lines 142 to 145 (add //).
+If you disable that process, the pipeline will run successfully with a single sample.

+    //NSC4FHI_NOISE_NEXTCLADE(
+    //    NOISE_EXTRACTOR.out.NOISE_SUMMARY_FILES_out.collect(),
+    //    NEXTCLADE_FOR_FHI.out.NEXTCLADE_FOR_FHI_out
+    //    )